guerrerj/UVic3DPrintingWebApp/README.md

   - You can install Django with pip: run the command -> pip install Django
   - pip install python-dotenv
   - pip install django-bootstrap4
+  - add a .env file at the root directory and paste secret key in variable SECRET_KEY=

  Useful Django commands